diningeachox/chronite_corp/docs/gameplay.md

   Speeds up or slows down routes passing through them.

 - Nebulae
-  Reduces volume of routes over a speed threshold.
+  Destroys a proportion of ships over a speed threshold.
+Note: this includes Cutter ships operating at their default speed.

 - Pirate Swarm
-  Reduces volume of routes under a speed threshold.
+  Destroys a proportion of ship under a speed threshold.
+Note: this includes Heavy ships operating at their default speed

 # Events

 Any area effect may spontaneously be created at random.
-Hostile planets may appear.
-(Or unexplored worlds or barren worlds may turn into hostiles.)